 - Get it security marked by the Police – find an event near you

-- Register your bike – On the police run www.bikeregister.com or Immobilise
+- Register your bike – Differing stories as to which site the police use so best to register on both www.bikeregister.com or Immobilise

 - Don’t leave a bike rack on the roof of a car parked outside your house – it highlights bike owning properties to thieves